×

 3. Nasal Irrigation

-Nasal irrigation with a saline solution is a good way to clean out the nasal passages.
+Using a saline solution for nasal irrigation effectively clears the nasal passages.
 For respiratory problems such as congestion, you can use the neti pot, saline canister, or humidifier.
 Make sure to clean the water and check if the equipment is sterile.

-Adding spicy foods to your diet can help increase your appetite and satisfaction.
-Eating spicy foods can help clear your nasal passages However, if you have a medical condition that forbids eating spicy food items, you should be careful.
+Add spicy foods to your diet.
+This can help increase your appetite and satisfaction.
+Eating spicy foods can help clear your nasal passages.
+However, if you have a medical condition that forbids eating spicy food items, you should be careful.

-Warm compresses can be used to help reduce swelling in the area.
-It will provide relief from the discomfort and pain.
+Applying warm compresses can help reduce swelling in the affected area.
+It will provide relief from pain and discomfort.

 6. Fluids